earthboundkid/Watsuji-and-Aesthetics/6 Beyond the Bounds.md

 >
 > Though we have lost the name of God, nevertheless we cannot refrain from searching for a new name to give Him.
 Should we call Him "the Will”?
 Ought we to speak of Him as "the Absolute"?
 Or might we call Him "the Electron” as well?
 Perhaps these names ought to be cast out by a new Paul as demonic gods.
 We have built an altar to "the Unknown God" and await the appearance of a Paul that can clearly preach about God to us.
 And so we anticipate the destruction of all of the idols created by the spirit of modernity. (∞)

 For his part, Watsuji sees both iconoclasm and idol worship as necessary moments in a process of historical unfolding.
 Neither can exist without the other, because they both bring us closer to discovering the hidden depths of the ordinary.
 The “god” that we seek is the unknown and unknowable, hence any attempt we make to absolutize the public over the private or vice versa must fail.
-Our private vision of the good must spill into public life without thereby becoming
+Our private vision of the good must spill into public life without thereby choking out the possibility of new private visions taking root.
+The idol worship of sclerotic public values must be smashed by a private zeal for iconoclasm, but so soon as the values of iconoclasts become sclerotic, it is time for a private worship of idols to drive out the iconoclasts who now dominate the public.

-THE PUBLIC AND PRIVATE REALMS ARE LOCKED IN…∞
-There is a mysterious profundity in how things are on their own that is overlooked by ordinary consciousness but which we can recover when we use aesthetic awareness to alert us to the ecstatic interiority of things:
+The central fact that drives this endless cycle of idol worship and iconoclasm is that there is a mysterious profundity behind everyday life.
+It is overlooked by the ordinary self, but  we can recover it when we use aesthetic awareness to alert us to the ecstatic interiority of things:

 > I preach the path of righteousness.
 I suppose some will call this banal.
 I, however, am talking about the joy of discovering new life in the banal.
 I am trying to tell you about the sweetness of the nectar secreted away inside the shell of the banal.
-As for the banal--fixed ideas that are taken to have no life--we needs must first shake the dulled senses out of their sleep by waking (_satoru_ [悟る][ja]) the shell itself and then wield an iron hammer to break it apart.
+As for the banal---fixed ideas that are taken to have no life---we needs must first shake the dulled senses out of their sleep by waking (_satoru_ [悟る][ja]) the shell itself and then wield an iron hammer to break it apart.
 The eyes of new senses will for the first time be awakened to the revival of the idols.
 >
 > I do not, however, merely aim to "resurrect the old."
 When the old is raised up again, the old shell is cast off and a new life shines forth.
 The fetters of time no longer apply in this new life.
 It is eternally young, eternally new.
 My aim is in this way to extoll the eternally present life.
 I feel a presentiment of a great path that converges in the heart of all idols.
 And I feel that all human efforts, past and future, will at the last be gathered in the direction of this path. ∞

+In this passage, Watsuji waxes purple about the possibility of a more ecstatic existence.
 Thus we see that for the early Watsuji, religion is not just a means of ethnic self-expression whereby the state comes to enlist higher ideals for its legitimation.
 At its best, religion is a means to aesthetic appreciation of the eternal in every moment.
 The difficulty is that over time religions inevitably evolve into mere “idol worship” and must be smashed by iconoclasm so that the innate impulse to religiosity can find new and better ways of expressing itself without being stifled by frozen conceptions of how things ought to be.
 While this understanding of religion does not make up for the shortcomings of Watsuji’s later “idolization” of the state, it helps put into perspective how such idolization came about, in that he came to identify the state with that power which drives the cycle of idolization and iconoclasm forward.

-      - The unsatisfactoriness of life means we'll never get out of the idol/iconoclasm cycle
-      - The Unknown God forever beckons
-      - The revived thing is not just the old again but a new old
-    - The Turn
-      - An Ode to Transfinite Joy?
-      - Cf. Kierkegaard's Stages on Life's Way: Aesthete → Ethical
-      - There is value to one's inner Mephisto
-- Defense from Hiroshi Nara

-###真善美?
-  - Trust
-  - Purposiveness
-  - Truth
-    - Truth can be part of a Heideggerian unconcealment of the subject
-  - Goodness
-  - Beauty
+Properly understood, however, we should see

+THIS AS AN ABSOLUTE GENIUS THAT IS EVER REMOTE LIKE THE UNKWN GD.

 ###The genius of Murasaki Shikibu
   - Murasaki
+	- The woman
+	- World of the shining prince
+		- More alien than science fiction, but so close as well.
     - Genji
-      - firstish novel
+      - firstish novel: a genius transformation of the genre
       - first person perspectives
       - Dude's translation speech
         - http://www.csse.monash.edu.au/~jwb/tylerlecture.html
+	- Defense of fiction: vs. her Buddhist milieu
   - Motoori
 		- Awaré
   - Watsuji on both
 Finally, I wish to conclude with a concrete discussion of Murasaki Shikibu ([紫式部][ja], c.
 973--1014?
 1025?), a genius of Japanese literature and author of *The Tale of Genji* (*Genji Monogatari* [源氏物語][ja]), as well as the critics who were vital to our reception of her work.

 ###Conclusion
+####Defense of the possibility of Watsujian aesthetics
+In “Art and Ethics in Watsuji Tetsurō's Philosophy,” Hiroshi Nara objects that Watsuji's anthropology makes artistic genius impossible because

+> Art is not an expression of the artist as an individual but of the artist as defined in his affiliation to the larger social and political entity.
+There would be no art-for-art's-sake in which art functions as an instrument of personal emancipation.
+That is, the artist would be in service of the group and, eventually, to the state.
+(112)

+Furthermore, Watsuji’s aesthetics leaves art with

+> no power to give birth to a new form of art which can challenge the status quo of society, including art.
+This is because moral laws, which artists must abide by, come from the absolute negation of the autonomous self.
+And only in this way, that is, by means of emptying the self into the totality of the nation, a person can be one with the nation.
+For an artist, there is no art that is subversive or produced to fulfill personal emancipation in Watsuji's framework.
+(113)

+Nara is correct to claim that for Watsuji the artist emerges out of the social fabric of morality, but he is wrong to claim that employing Watsujian anthropology thereby suppresses all possibility of genius or historical change.
+It is precisely as a moralist that Watsuji feels qualified to speak to the ability of art and genius to subvert present art forms and advance history.
+For Watsuji, local ethics follow the local ethos---the local way of life---according to the patterns described by universal ethics.
+As the local ethos changes, so too will local ethics.
+The artist who attempts to fashion an aesthetic experience is naturally limited by the contours of society as it presently exists, since it will be impossible for the artist to facilitate distance and ecstasy in relation to an object if the structure of society does not allow for such the reception of such objects.
+The paintings of Pollock could never have gained an audience in the salons of the 1850’s, for example, which means they would not have provoked an aesthetic experience for anyone at that time.
+When society has changed or is changing, however, a great artist is to become aware of the possibilities this creates and express those possibilities in art in such a way that a new category of aesthetic experience opens up.
+Genius gives the rule to art, but only in those historical and climatic milieux in which the rule can be successfully taken up.
+The genius of Japanese tea ceremony or flower arranging, for example, were never taken up in the West, but Japanese _ukiyo-e_ woodblock prints directly inspired van Gogh, and through him influenced all Western painting following the post-Impressionist period.

+This last example allows us to better understand the phenomenon of persistent aesthetic disagreement.
+It should be readily apparent from what has already been said that differences of history and milieu between different communities may inhibit the emergence of shared canons of taste for the different groups.
+It is not a coincidence, for example, that we often observe opposition to the way of life presupposed by hip-hop music as coinciding with opposition to the music itself.
+The music is an expression of a form of living and to oppose the one is naturally entangled with opposition of the other.
+On the other hand, we must also consider more closely the issue of aesthetic disagreements within a community.
+It may be the case that one individual with an otherwise ordinary background opposes some well regarded figure in the canon of an aesthetic community.
+This too we can account for on Watsuji’s theory as a natural expression of the fundamental law of humanity.
+The individual defines herself as an individual by negation of her society.
+Without some form of opposition to the view of the public, there could be no defined individuals to speak of.
+What is more, we find that as an isolated opinion such a view will not rise to the level of a sustained disagreement within the aesthetic community; however, should such a view gain wider prevalence it will do so either by splitting the community into two opposed factions with different canons of taste or by causing the evolution of the community’s tastes to better reflect its current forms of life.

     - Museums are the one place where religion, nationalism, and aesthetics come together.
 Museums are substitute temples and often get filled with religious artifacts.
 They glorify their home nations either for plundering other people or for creating stuff itself.
 Cf. Heidegger’s theory of a work of art as temple based.